 Notable best-sellers: "Anthony Adverse" by Hervey Allen, "The Werewolf of Paris" by Guy Endore, "As the Earth Turns" by Gladys Hasty Carroll

 Stacker pick: "The Werewolf of Paris"

 This is a horror novel that follows the Gothic style of a narrator dealing with the fantastic—think of the narrators of "Frankenstein" and "Wuthering Heights."
-In this story, a young girl gives birth to a werewolf after being raped by a priest.
 The novel explores themes of sexuality and the animalistic side of humans, with the Franco-Prussian War and The Paris Commune of 1870–'71 as the historical backdrop.

 Notable best-sellers: "The Oppermanns" by Lion Feuchtwanger, "So Red the Rose" by Stark Young, "Tender is the Night" by F. Scott Fitzgerald

 This novel tells the tale of a psychiatrist who marries one of his patients, a rich heiress, leading to the downfall of their relationship and his career.
 The book was published shortly after F. Scott Fitzgerald's wife Zelda was checked into a mental hospital for schizophrenia.

 Notable best-sellers: "Heaven's My Destination" by Thornton Wilder, "Of Time and the River" by Thomas Wolfe, "Lucy Gayheart" by Willa Cather, "Europa" by Robert Briffault, "It Can't Happen Here" by Sinclair Lewis